FOLLOW US

 The legal status and regulation of some medicines prescribed or bought in the UK can be different in other countries.

-FCDO has a list of English-speaking doctors in Croatia.
+FCDO has a list of medical facilities in Croatia, where some staff will speak English.

 Health insurance cards